 What newspapers, magazines, and/or websites do you enjoy?
 (50 word limit)

 Similar to the above prompt, a concise and direct message is important.

 What is the most significant challenge that society faces today?
 (50 word limit)

 Stanford wants to see that you follow current events and feel passionate about creating positive change in society.
 Common topics may include education, poverty, healthcare, global warming, etc. Find one that you have demonstrated interest in through your extracurriculars and how you would like to continue finding solutions to that challenge in the future.

 How did you spend your last two summers?
 (50 word limit)

 It is important to convey that you have been busy working on something outside of school for the past two summers, hopefully, related to your theme and your story.
 Keep it simple and straightforward.
 This should add dimension to your persona beyond the aspects already discussed in other prompts.

 What were your favorite events (e.g., performances, exhibits, competitions, conferences, etc.) in recent years?
 (50 word limit)

-This sheds additional light into awards or significant personal interests.
+This sheds additional light on awards or significant personal interests.
 List a few events and provide a short explanation.
 It’s important to be specific about why these are important to you.
-For example as an artist you may have visited the MOMA in New York because you wanted exposure to a certain artist and style.
+For example, as an artist, you may have visited the MOMA in New York because you wanted exposure to a certain artist and style.

 What historical moment or event do you wish you could have witnessed?
 (50 word limit)